Distinguish between customer terms & user terms

-By default, team members are able to edit and delete their own messages in Slack.
-However, Administrators can limit when or whether users on their teams have the ability to do so.
+By default, members are able to edit and delete their own messages in Slack.
+However, Administrators can limit when or whether users on their workspace have the ability to do so.
 Learn more: Edit or delete messages.

 I edited a message.
 Is there a record of what it contained before I edited it?

-On free Slack teams, if you are able to edit a message, only the last-edited version remains.
+On the Free plan, if you are able to edit a message, only the last-edited version remains.

-On paid Slack teams, your Team Administrator may have elected to keep an edit history of all edited messages.
-Check your team’s settings to be sure.
+On paid Slack plans, your Workspace Administrator may have elected to keep an edit history of all edited messages.
+Check your workspace's settings to be sure.

-On free Slack teams, deleted messages are not accessible in Slack.
+On the Free plan, deleted messages are not accessible in Slack.

-How can I know who my Team's Owners and Administrators are?
+How can I know who my Workspace Owners and Administrators are?

 Can I delete my Slack account?

-Team members have the ability to deactivate their own Slack account.
-Administrators can also deactivate accounts for any users on their team.
-Deactivation does not fully delete accounts, so that team members may be reactivated at a later date.
+Members have the ability to deactivate their own Slack account.
+Administrators can also deactivate accounts for any member.
+Deactivation does not fully delete accounts, so that members may be reactivated at a later date.

 Before deactivating their account, a user can edit any of their profile fields to add or remove any information they like, and can delete all optional fields completely.